 E-learning plus: Organized into the five modules cervical, thoracolumbar, sacropelvic, extremities, integrated.
-Lectures to be studied conveniently at home or just about anywhere where there is access to the internet.
-The e-learning option is currently monitored for accreditation by the IVCA.
-The "plus" is the practical training, compact and intensive, granting more time to practice under direct instructor tuition on module weekends in small groups with horses and dogs.
+Vivid lectures to be watched conveniently at home or just about anywhere where there is access to the internet.
+The theoretical part is open on demand and done before the practical part.
+The practical training without interception is compact and intensive, granting more time to practice under direct instructor tuition on module weekends in small groups with horses and dogs.

 The BackBone-Academy holds and asks for high standards in the practical education: A special step-by-step training system allows BackBone course participants, to feel for smallest changes in the neuro-muscular control and to evaluate and treat them accurately.
 Side effect of veterinary chiropractic studies is a broadening of diagnostic abilities.
 Therapy is easy – with the most accurate diagnosis!Details Basic Course

 The BackBone Basic Veterinary Chiropractic Course is open exclusively to licensed Veterinarians and DC´s (university education in human chiropractic, 4 years minimum).